6 simple sustainable travel tips for eco-conscious travellers to help the environment

 Do your research

-It goes without saying that if you plan to stay closer to home your decision will help the environment tenfold with fewer carbon emissions being used on transportation.
+It goes without saying that if you plan to stay closer to home, your decision will help the environment tenfold with fewer carbon emissions being used on transportation.
 Pointing to organisations like Airbnb is becoming a much more viable option with a growing number of unique opportunities being made available.
+According to Green Match: “Travelling by plane once emits more than 20% of the carbon emissions than a car will emit throughout a year.
+In 2018, 895 tonnes of CO² due to air travel alone.
+The same way of travelling by ship emits several tonnes of greenhouse gasses in comparison to a single car.
+In fact, it takes over 260 million cars to reach the same level of pollution as a few ships alone.”

 If you have exhausted all options or want to travel further afield when researching your holiday, try to find locations that promote anti-poaching work or have eco-friendly rules in place.

-As the growing trend of eco-tourism continues, there are lots of eco-hotels that are great alternate options when travelling abroad.
+As the growing trend of eco-tourism continues, there are lots of eco-hotels that are excellent alternate options when travelling abroad.

 Stay in eco-hotels

-As mentioned in our previous point, the growth in popularity of eco-hotels offers a great alternative to a standard hotel.
+As mentioned in the previous point, the growth in popularity of eco-hotels offers a great alternative to a standard hotel.

 Furthermore, explore hotels that offer organic linens and towels, non-toxic cleaning supplies, non-disposable dishes, water conservation methods and various other sustainability-aimed initiatives.